CindykeTimeplus/docs/docs/showcases.md

 # Showcases

 At Timeplus, we drink our own champagne and apply our technologies in many different use cases.
-Many our customers also contribute creative ways to build real-time solutions with Timeplus.
+Many of our customers also contribute creative ways to build real-time solutions with Timeplus.
 This document lists known use cases in different categories.
-Hopefully this can inspire you to gain more insights from real-time data with low cost and effort.
+Hopefully, this can inspire you to gain more insights from real-time data with low cost and effort.

 If you have an interesting use case you'd like to share, please join the [Timeplus Community](https://timeplus.com/slack) on Slack.